Moist chocolate coffee cake with big fudgy crumbs ~ breakfast doesn’t get any better!

 - In a medium bowl whisk the sour cream, oil, eggs, and vanilla together until smooth.
 (Don't add the coffee yet.)

-- Mix the wet ingredients into the dry ingredients.
-Then stir in the hot coffee and mix until everything is well combined, but don't over-beat.
+- Start mixing the wet ingredients into the dry ingredients, and then add in the hot coffee.
+Mix until everything is well combined, but don't over-beat.

 - Pour the batter into your prepared pan and smooth out the surface.